 Here you find an overview of current and past research projects.
 The majority of my work has been on feedback interactions between organisms and their changing environment, particularly those in tropical marine ecosystems and shellfish reefs.
 In my research I combine experimental methods and technology from multiple disciplines.
-This includes ecology, biogeochemistry, physiology, remote sensing (drones), hydrology, food web analysis, mathematical models and telemetry.
+This includes community ecology, biogeochemistry, physiology, remote sensing (drones), hydrology, food web analysis, mathematical models and telemetry.

 Global defaunation and plant invasion: cascading effects on seagrass ecosystem service

 Ecosystems are currently altered by human-induced changes in large herbivores and invasive species abundances.
 We investigate how green sea turtles, as large grazers, and invasive seagrass interactively affect seagrass ecosystem services.
 PhD student: Fee Smulders.
 Collaboration between WUR, NIOO, and Smithsonian Institute.
-Funding: NWO-VENI grant 2017
+Funding: NWO-VENI grant.

 Tropical carbon cascades: mapping connectivity feedbacks, and tipping points